 Any kind of milk may be used-including goat, sheep's milk and even camel! (pg.
-3) Avoid ultra-high pasturized milk.
-Milk kefir grains may also be used to ferment nut milks and coconut milk; however, they will only grow and thrive in dairy milk.
+3) Milk kefir grains may also be used to ferment nut milks and coconut milk.
+However, they will only grow and thrive in dairy milk.
 Wait until you have excess kefir grains to experiment with other types of non-dairy milk.